HarryClenyg/CV/README.md

 ## Harry Dawson

 Passionate skier/scrabble player/sudoku solver/soccer player/surfer/alliterator.
-In 2013, I became a ski instructor to see the world and have since lived in 4 countries and risen to a position as trainer and coach for other instructors and junior wintersports athletes.
+In 2013, I became a ski instructor to see the world and since lived in 4 countries and rose to a position as trainer and coach for other instructors and junior wintersports athletes.
 In the last 3 years, in search of mental stimulation between powder days, and a more sustainable career path, I helped start a digital marketing agency before I discovered Code Academy and everything changed.

 Getting paid to solve logic puzzles all day notwithstanding, a career in Tech presents an opportunity to create solutions to problems that effect real people and the world around us.
 News outlets and social media like to remind us on a daily basis that the future is bleak and we're all doomed, but within the world of Tech I see and hear nothing but optimism and positivity; which dictates my drive to be part of it, and makes it feel closer to being a ski instructor than one might think.